 - Body image and belly dance (Downey et al., 2010; Tiggemann, Coutts and Clark, 2014)

 - Its health benefits (Szalai et al., 2015)

 - Aging (Moe, 2014)

 - Identity (Kenny, 2007; Kraus, 2010)

 - and gender (Karayanni, 2004, 2009; Keft-Kennedy, 2005; Kraus, 2014).

-No ethnochoreological study has been done so far, however, which examines the dance movements as well as the sociocultural dimension of raqs sharqi, nor a study which connects this dance to the heritage discourse.
+No ethnochoreological study has been done so far, however, which examines the dance movements as well as the sociocultural dimension of Raqs sharqi, nor a study that connects this dance to the heritage discourse.
 This study aims to fill this gap, to unite the two areas of research.